mongodb/docs/source/reference/mongodump.rst

 .. option:: --collection [collection], -c [c]

    Use the ``--collection`` option to specify a collection for ``mongodump`` to backup.
-If you do not specify a collection, all collections in the specified database or instance will be copied into the dump files.
+If you do not specify a collection, this options copies all collections in the specified database or instance to the dump files.
 Use this option to backup or copy a smaller subset of your data.

-TODO help section says "(some commands)" limitations otherwise unclear.

 .. option:: --out [path], -o [path]